besener/starter-academic/content/post/mediterranean-world/index.md

 ##

-Undergraduate students in my “Medievalism in Video Games: Art, Culture and Theory” course (HISTART 393) visited the [Computer and Video Games Archive](https://www.lib.umich.edu/locations-and-hours/computer-and-video-game-archive) (CVGA) this past fall.
-You may read more about it on the course website:[**Historical Video Games as Teaching Tools for Medieval Islamic Art and Architecture**](https://courses.lsa.umich.edu/medievalisminvideogames/historical-video-games-as-teaching-tools-for-medieval-islamic-art-and-architecture/).
+Northwestern undergraduate students in my "Art and Architecture of the Medieval Mediterranean” course (ART_HIST 329) visited the [Map/Geographic Information Room](https://www.library.northwestern.edu/visit/maps/university-library-lower-level/) at the University Library this past winter.
+My students examined various medieval and early modern maps while learning about the geographies of the Mediterranean.
+Prior to this hands-on session, Northwestern Library's [Geospatial and Cartographic Specialist](https://www.library.northwestern.edu/research/scholarly/geospatial-and-data-services.html), Mech Frazier, gave a guest lecture about geospatial analysis and ArcGIS StoryMaps in digital humanities.